magnamad/CNT_2003_paper/Model1/MD_Setup_Checkpoints.md

 Check the fftool documentation for file format  https://github.com/paduagroup/fftool#force-field-file-format

+> Note that LAMMPS real units take kcal/mol as input for energy while fftool requires Kj/mol. fftool will do the conversion to kcal/mol

 For graphite , there are CC , CO , OH and CH bonds

 3 Atom Types ( C , H , O )